Adventist HealthCare Washington Adventist Hospital Earns Highest Rating in Heart Surgery

 Story by Betty Klinck

-Adventist HealthCare Washington Adventist Hospital in Takoma Park, Md., has been ranked in the top 10 percent of hospitals nationwide by receiving a Three-Star rating – the highest possible quality rating – for coronary bypass graft surgery (CABG), the most common type of open-heart surgery in the U.S.
+Adventist HealthCare Washington Adventist Hospital in Takoma Park, Md., has been ranked in the top seven percent of hospitals nationwide for the quality care it provides patients who undergo coronary bypass graft surgery, the most common type of open heart surgery in the U.S.

-“The Three-Star rating is extremely important to us.
-It lets our heart surgery patients know that they can expect excellent outcomes at our hospital,” said Paul Massimiano, MD, cardiac surgeon and medical director of the hospital’s Center for Minimally Invasive Heart Surgery.
-“It also indicates that our entire cardiac team adheres to the very highest standards and works together to give each patient the individualized care they deserve.”
+“Our cardiac team is focused on providing high-quality care and excellent outcomes for our patients,” says Paul Massimiano, cardiac surgeon and medical director for Minimally Invasive Heart Surgery.
+“The Three-Star rating lets patients know that our entire cardiac team adheres to the very highest standards and works together to provide them with the individualized care they need.”

-A longtime leader in heart care, Washington Adventist Hospital offers a unique expertise in minimally invasive approaches to heart surgery that patients will not find at many area hospitals.
+A longtime leader in heart care, Washington Adventist Hospital offers a comprehensive array of minimally invasive heart treatments and a unique expertise in minimally invasive heart surgery.
 Together, the hospital’s surgeons have performed more than 1,000 minimally invasive heart valve surgeries, but also offer a wide range of surgical procedures to meet the patient’s needs.